Payment in full is due at the beginning of each term. If you can't pay in full at the beginning of the term, enroll in the PSU Payment Plan.

 Employers or Sponsors

 Employers or sponsors wishing to pay on a student’s account may do so with authorization by the student.
-This grants permission for a third party to make payments to their account online via Banweb, PSU’s Student Information System.
+This grants permission for a third party to make payments to their account online via Banweb.
 Contact the student to set up authorization, more information is above.

 If you are a veteran attending the university on the GI Bill or with other veteran benefits, you must complete the appropriate steps for veteran certification with the Office of the Registrar before we can bill the federal VA for your tuition.

-Paper check payments and echeck payments can fail for a number of reasons.
+Checks and e-Checks: Paper check payments and e-check payments can fail for a number of reasons.
 These may include insufficient funds, mistyped account information, or your bank's individual policy regarding check payments.
-Before making payments on your student account, make sure that the account you are using has sufficient funds to cover your payment and double-check that the information you have provided for echeck payment is correct.
+Before making payments on your student account, make sure that the account you are using has sufficient funds to cover your payment and double-check that the account information you have provided for e-check payment is correct.

 - Reverse the original payment on your account